-Johannesburg and the Highveld is hot by day, cool at night and receives regular rainfall often in the form of afternoon thunderstorms.
+Johannesburg and the Highveld are hot by day, cool at night, and receive regular rainfall, often in the form of afternoon thunderstorms.

-Cape Town and the Western Cape is hot by day, cooler at night, and dry.
+Cape Town and the Western Cape are hot by day, cooler at night, and dry.

-The Kruger Park and surrounds is hot by day, warm at night, and dry.
+The Kruger Park and its surroundings are hot by day, warm at night, and dry.

 November is the start of the nesting season for loggerhead and leatherback turtles along the beaches of iSimangaliso, and turtle-tracking tours can be undertaken in the evening.

 - Accommodation in tourist areas is usually quiet in November, though it starts to fill up towards the end of the month.